bpbull/virtual_vinyl_critic/README.md

-# Albums for You - An Album Recommendation System for Spotify
+# Virtual Vinyl Critic - An Album Rating Predictor from Pitchfork and Spotify data

 ## Business Case and Project Summary